Internship Program

 End Date: August 14th

-Supervisor: Joyce Palmer (USFWS/Crystal River NWR Complex)
+Supervisor: Alex Arrow- Wildlife Refuge Specialist (USFWS/Crystal River NWR Complex)

 Responsibilities: We seek an intern to work at the Crystal River National Wildlife Refuge Complex.
 Primary duties will focus on a native habitat restoration project on Egmont Key NWR, including vegetation monitoring, bird surveys, and invasive plant control.
 Additional day-to-day tasks may include monthly bird surveys throughout the refuge complex, water quality monitoring, blue bird nest box monitoring, assisting with environmental education and interpretation, data entry, and assisting staff as needed.
 Intern will be required to participate in field-based activities in the outdoors in potentially arduous conditions such as extreme summer heat and humidity, biting insects, poisonous plants, venomous snakes, and inclement weather.